yonghyun-K/GEC-MAR/README.md

 # GEC_MAR
-Github repository for Generalized Entropy Calibration under Missing at Random.
-This repository contains R scripts and data for the simulation study (Section 7.1) and the real data analysis (Section 7.2) in our paper.
+Github repository for "A General Approach for Calibration Weighting under Missing at Random" submitted to JRSS-B. This repository contains R scripts and data for the simulation study (Section 7.1) and the real data analysis (Section 7.2) in our paper.

 ## Contents
 * **main.R** – Main script for the simulation study (Section 7.1).